Originally published in June 2018, this blog has been updated as of July 2019.

 When Instagram first introduced stories back in 2016, some were reluctant to start using this new feature and would rather stick to Snapchat for posting quick, disposable videos or pictures throughout the day.
 I remember a few friends remarking that the last thing they’d ever do was post an Instagram story as it seemed like a cheap Snapchat knock-off.
 It was unclear if this update would catch on or if Snapchat would reign as the story king.

-I have used stories and followed the ever-changing Instagram trends of what’s in and what’s out for a couple of years now.
-To share what I have learned so far, I put together a list of helpful tips for increasing your Instagram engagement and reach using stories as well as some story design tips.
+From closely following the stories evolution and the ever-changing Instagram trends of what’s in and what’s out, we’ve put together a list of tips for increasing your Instagram engagement and reach as well as some story design tips.

 Let’s get started!